Deer Park derecognised as a ‘mini-zoo’; its deer to be moved out

 Overcrowded park: The population of deer in the park is estimated to have gone up from 200 in 2010 to 600 this year.

-NEW DELHI: South Delhi’s Deer Park has been derecognised as a ‘mini-zoo’ by the Central Zoo Authority (CZA) and its deer population will have to be shifted out soon, officials familiar with the matter said.
+NEW DELHI: South Delhi’s Deer Park has been derecognised as a ‘mini-zoo’ by the Central Zoo Authority (CZA) and its deer population will have to be shifted out, officials familiar with the matter said.
+The park will continue to remain open to the public.

 The park in Hauz Khas, officially known as the AN Jha Deer Park, will be classified as a protected forest and will be overseen by the Delhi Development Authority (DDA), the land-owning agency.

-A government official said the decision to derecognise the park was taken at a recent CZA meeting because of overcrowding in the enclosure for the deer.
+A DDA official said the decision to derecognise the park was taken at recent CZA meetings because of overcrowding in the enclosure for the deer.

+In a June 8 communication, CZA informed DDA about the change in the park’s status and added that the deer would be handed over to the Rajasthan and Delhi forest departments in a 70:30 ratio.

+“...the spotted deer population, as estimated might have increased to say 600 and the same shall be transferred in ratio (70:30) to the Rajasthan forest department and the forest department of NCT of Delhi respectively.
+Both the organizations have agreed to the same,” the letter said, referring to a CZA meeting on January 30 this year.

+“The issues that led to this decision include the rapid growth of population, inbreeding, possibility of spread of disease and the lack of trained manpower to maintain this mini-zoo.
+Now, after the order has been issued by the CZA, the Rajasthan and Delhi forest department shall take further action for the translocation of the deer.
+Deer park is a protected forest area and after shifting of deer, it shall be maintained that way too,” the official said.

+A Delhi forest department official said they were carrying out an assessment at the Asola Bhatti Wildlife Sanctuary, following which it will be decided how many deer have to be shifted there.
+“We are yet to decide what will be done with the deer.
+At Asola, we will assess which pockets will be suitable for the deer and how many can be accommodated there.”

-The park has about 600 deer, three times the figure a decade earlier.
-The park, spread over an area of 25.95 hectares, is also home to other smaller animals such as rabbits and ducks.
+The park, spread over an area of 25.95 hectare, is also home to other smaller animals such as rabbits and ducks.

-The official added that the deer are likely to be handed over to the forest departments of Delhi and Rajasthan.

 There have been plans to shift out the deer for years.
 In March this year, the CZA attempted to shift them out to the Asola Bhatti Wildlife Sanctuary but the plan was paused after the Delhi forest department underlined that it needed to repair its broken boundary walls first.